 CLOCS brings the construction logistics industry together to revolutionise the management of work-related road risk and ensure a road safety culture is embedded across the industry.

 Constructing Better Health is responsible for delivering the national scheme for the management of occupational health within the construction industry.
 It focuses on the following five key areas:

 CIRAS captures health, safety, security and environmental concerns raised by individual workers, whilst seeking to facilitate a constructive response from the companies concerned.

 The Scheme is concerned about any area of construction activity that may have a direct or indirect impact on the image of the industry as a whole.
 The main areas of concern fall into three categories: the general public, the workforce and the environment.

 The Construction Plant Hire Association membership comprises in excess of 1,500 companies, who jointly represent over 90% (by turnover) of all UK construction plant hire.
 As well as the reassurance that membership gives to our clients, the expert guidance we receive from the CPA helps our company to evolve, improve standards and make sure we remain an industry leader.

 The Construction Plant Competence Scheme (CPCS) is the largest and most highly-recognised card scheme for plant operators.
 It helps to prove workers’ operating skills and health and safety awareness.
 All of Lynch’s operators carry a CPCS card.
 This reaffirms their work is up-to-standard, which saves time and money unaccredited operators often incur.

 The Freight Operator Recognition Scheme (FORS) is a membership scheme that aims to improve freight delivery in London.
-To gain bronze membership organisations need to show they have the management systems, policies and procedures in place to meet the standards set out in the FORS specification.
+To gain membership organisations need to show they have the management systems, policies and procedures in place to meet the standards set out in the FORS specification.
 The specification covers standards on:

 These are checked during a formal company assessment carried out by an independent FORS assessor.